SethRobertson/GitBestPractices/0main.md

 ## Periodic maintenance

-* Clean up your git repro every so often.
+* Clean up your git repo every so often.
 * Check your stash for forgotten work (`git stash list`)